 Atlanta, Georgia – October 18, 2016 – Bradley-Morris, Inc. (BMI), the largest military-focused recruiting firm in the U.S., announced today that it has acquired Loveland, Ohio-based RecruitMilitary.

 Iliana Smiley, a former Army Reserves Specialist, found herself commuting up to an hour-and-a-half to Texas Woman’s University four days a week.
 As an off-campus student, she had nowhere to go to study in between classes on extended days.
 That may not sound like a big deal to some people, but for Smiley, that inconvenience… Read more »

-I had the opportunity to speak with military-experienced executive Jerry Ashcroft who was recently selected to be the Chief Executive Officer of an iconic oil and gas industry brand.
+Bobby Whitehouse, a Bradley-Morris Client Partner, was fortunate to have the opportunity to speak with military-experienced executive Jerry Ashcroft who was recently selected to be the Chief Executive Officer of an iconic oil and gas industry brand.
 Mr. Ashcroft was a decorated Major in the United States Marine Corps.
 He earned his bachelor’s degree from the… Read more »

 Atlanta, Georgia – Q3/Q4, 2016 – Bradley-Morris, Inc. (BMI), the largest military-focused recruiting firm in the U.S., announced today that Kory Freshwater has been promoted to the position of Senior Consultant.